nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

     __GL_SHADER_DISK_CACHE and __GL_SHADER_DISK_CACHE_PATH environment
     variables in Chapter 11 for more details.

-Option "Dac8Bit" "boolean"

-    By default, the GPU uses a color look-up table (LUT) with 11 bits of precision.
-This provides more accurate color on analog and high-depth DisplayPort outputs, or when dithering is enabled.
-Setting this option to TRUE forces the GPU to use an 8-bit LUT.
-Default: a high precision LUT is used, when available.

 Option "Overlay" "boolean"

     Enables RGB workstation overlay visuals.
 This is only supported on Quadro